coil-language/coil-lang/README.md

 Get approach is fine if your protocol is a single function, but maybe you want to have multiple that work together.

-A protocol like this in the prelude is `Iter` we'll do a simplified implementation to see how it works
+A protocol like this in the prelude is `Collection` we'll do a simplified implementation to see how it works

 ```
-protocol Iter
+protocol Collection

-impl Iter for Array = {
+impl Collection for Array = {
   fn map(f) = this.map(f)
   fn filter(f) = this.filter(f)
 }